tweedegolf/storage-abstraction/README.md

 }

 interface StorageAdapterConfig extends AdapterConfig {
-  type: string;
+  provider: Provider;
 }
 ```

-Besides the mandatory key `type` one or more keys may be mandatory or optional dependent on the type of adapter; for instance keys for passing credentials such as `keyFilename` for Google Storage or `accessKeyId` and `secretAccessKey` for Amazon S3, and keys for further configuring the storage service such as `StoragePipelineOptions` for Azure Blob.
+Besides the mandatory key `provider` one or more keys may be mandatory or optional dependent on the provider; for instance keys for passing credentials such as `keyFilename` for Google Storage or `accessKeyId` and `secretAccessKey` for Amazon S3, and keys for further configuring the storage service such as `StoragePipelineOptions` for Azure Blob.

 ### Configuration URL